isx45128227/MongoVsPostgres/documentacio.md

 ### Postgres docker

-* First of all we download and run Postgres docker from DockerHub, where I have the image already created.
+* First of all we download and run Postgres docker from [DockerHub](https://hub.docker.com/r/isx45128227/postgrestwitter/), where I have the image already created.

     `[user@host ]$ docker run --name postgrestwitter -h postgrestwitter -d isx45128227/postgrestwitter`

 * Later we run our queries using psql (user password is **jupiter**).
+  Check first the ip address of your docker, it could not be the same.
   You should wait a little bit until twitter database is ready (about 1 minute).

     `[user@host ]$ psql -h 172.17.0.2 -p 5432 -U docker -d twitter -c 'SELECT * FROM usuaris;'`